shikazu/AthenaMT/README.md

 ## Powered by C++ and Boost
 AthenaMT is relying on C++11 and the boost libraries, which helps us to develop the emulator faster and keep the source codes understandable.
 There is only one other dependency: MongoDB C++ Driver.

-## Redis and MongoDB
+## Redis and MySQL
-Unlike other Ragnarok Online emulators, AthenaMT is using MongoDB as storage for all server related data and redis in order to synchronize all region servers.
+As all the other Ragnarok Online emulators, AthenaMT is also using MySQL as storage for all server related data.
+We are also using redis in order to synchronize all region servers.
 Since the data is cached in a central location, there are only a few things which needs to be transferred between the servers themselves.

 ## Support AthenaMT
 AthenaMT has it's own IRC Channel.
 Come and join our community!